gayatrivenugopal/ablation-study/README.md

 Inputs:
 training records, training target, test records, test target

-models.py contains the code to instantiate the classifiers.
+ablation_analysis.py eliminates one feature at a time and assesses the performance. metrics.py contains the code to calculate Accuracy, Macro-F1 and AUC score. models.py contains the code to instantiate the classifiers.
+Use this file to add more models.

-Refer to main.py to see how to pass values to the Ablation class.